cycle/docs/query-builder/complex.md

 $select->where('time_created', '>', new Expression("NOW()"));
 ```

 You are able to use expressions in place of operators or column names.
-Please note, that since column name might not necessary be idential to the actual property name you must resolve it's identificator first.
+Please note, that since column name might not necessarily be identical to the actual property name you must resolve it's identity first.

 ## Name Resolver
 To resolve name of column you must gain access to `QueryBuilder` instance available thought `getBuilder` method of `Select` object: